I am not from the Cleveland Area. What are some interesting things to do?

 West Side Market

 Established in 1840, The West Side Market is Cleveland's oldest operating indoor/outdoor market space.
 The market attracts a large crowd of both loyal locals and curious tourists.
 Through the market's history, the tenants and sellers have come from a broad base of backgrounds, representing the cultural diversity of the surrounding neighborhood and Cleveland as a whole.
 The current roster of tenants includes those of Irish, German, Slovenian, Italian, Greek, Polish, Russian and Middle Eastern descents, among others.
 In addition, many stalls at the Market have remained under individual family control for much of the life of the Market, in a few cases dating back to the original opening in 1912.
-Across the street is Market Avenue's charming cobblestone corridor that is home popular restaurant's like the Market Avenue Wine Bar, The Flying Fig and Great Lakes Brewing Company.
+Across the street is Market Avenue's charming cobblestone corridor that is home to popular restaurant's like the Market Avenue Wine Bar, The Flying Fig and Great Lakes Brewing Company.

 Is there public transportation available?